What is SNAP?

 - Time required: 20 minutes or less

 - Complete an application on your computer or phone.
 You will be asked to provide information about yourself including estimates of your income and expenses, and the names of any people who live with you.
 You will not be required to create a username or password.
+This video guide to completing a SNAP application created by the SNAP Outreach Team at Second Harvest Heartland answers many common questions you may have as you complete the application.

 - You can provide supporting documentation (like pay stubs and documentation of your housing expenses) when you apply or upload it later, within 30 days of the date you submitted your application.